JOIN LOGIN JOIN

 GW Must Rethink Its Entire Warhammer Business Model Now

-Games Workshop is officially a dinosaur as AI and 3D printing let fans clone GW previews by 3D printing models in days, long before the official kits ever hit shelves.
+Games Workshop is officially a dinosaur, as AI allows hobbyists to clone GW previews and 3D print Warhammer models in days, long before the official kits ever hit shelves.

 GW built the modern miniatures hobby on a simple deal.
 They design the models, make the plastic, ship it to stores, and the rest of us spend weekends building, painting, and arguing about line of sight.
 That deal worked great when the only way to get a new mini was to buy the new kit.